Last Updated on May 19, 2022

 If you’re doing it virtually as on online gaming tournament—maybe streamed on Twitch, YouTube, or Facebook—then don’t think you can skip over getting good hardware… The gamers will bring their own equipment—true—but you’ll still need a way to combine the streams into a productions.
 And, because of that, there’s still things you need to invest in, like a good streaming computer, video switchers, microphones, good internet, and more.

 Of course, while you should be shelling out for decent-quality hardware, you should also keep in mind that you don’t exactly need a bunch of supercomputers to play League of Legends.
 The trick is to find a happy medium between power and price.
 Unless of course your sponsor is footing the bill and wants to stand out.
 In that case, let them go all out.
 But also, make sure what they want to bring is going to work well for the gaming tournament.

 DO: Talk To The Game Developer

 Contact the developer of the game you’re running.
-There’s a good chance that if they’re involved in eSports, they’ll help you run your tournament.
-In the case of Riot Games, they can actually offer prizes on your behalf, along with advice and equipment for running the best tournament.
+There’s a good chance that if they’re involved in Esports, they’ll help you run your tournament.
+In the case of Riot Games, they used to publicly talk about providing prizes and they’re not the only ones.
+The developer can also help with advice and equipment recommendations for running the best tournament.

 Hint: involving a game’s developer and running an officially accredited competition gives your tournament credibility and will attract more players.

 Certain tournaments are perfectly acceptable to run on your own.
-Video game contests are not among them.
-You want to invite a few vendors, hardware partners, and/or sponsors to lend you a hand.
+Video game tournaments are not usually among them.
+You’ll want to invite a few vendors, hardware partners, and/or sponsors to lend you a hand.
 A large competition can be costly, but there’s also the cost of lost opportunity if you don’t enlist the collaboration of others.